luka-j/MaterialShowcaseView/README.md

 	// single example
 	new MaterialShowcaseView.Builder(this)
                 .setTarget(mButtonShow)
                 .setDismissText("GOT IT")
+                .setContentText("This is some amazing feature you should know about") .setDelay(withDelay) // optional but starting animations immediately in onCreate can make them choppy .singleUse(SHOWCASE_ID) // provide a unique ID used to ensure it is only shown once .show();

+    // single example with button
+    new MaterialShowcaseView.Builder(this)
+                .setTarget(mButtonShow)
+                .withButtonDismissStyle()
+                .withWhiteDismissButton()
+                .setDismissTextColor(ContextCompat.getColor(context, R.color.colorPrimary))
+                .setDismissText("GOT IT")
                 .setContentText("This is some amazing feature you should know about") .setDelay(withDelay) // optional but starting animations immediately in onCreate can make them choppy